Suya678/Chat_Application/server/README.md

-# Chat Server
+# Server Component

-This is the server component of the Multi Thread Chat Application, handling multiple client connections and message routing.
+This is the server component of the Chat Application, handling multiple client connections and message routing.

 ## Related Documentation